JWhite212/VendingMachine/README.md

 # VendingMachine
 A vending machine project modelled in Java, aimed at showcasing strong design principles, and clear, well-documented, and thoroughly tested code.
 The project aimed to demonstrate my understanding of fundamental concepts in object-oriented programming like encapsulation, abstraction, inheritance, and polymorphism.

-As part of my program, I implemented JUnit tests, thoroughly exercising all the different possible interactions between the machine, users and owners.
+As part of my program, I implemented [JUnit Tests](src/VendingMachineTest.java), thoroughly exercising all the different possible interactions between the machine, users and owners.

 [For in-depth descriptions of the functionality of each class refer to this README](src/README.md)